scythen60/WanderVR_Organizer/README.md

 wanderscrape.py - Scrapes tmp.txt in same directory for adhoc links.
 You can grab many links at once using network inspector in a browser and copying HAR text.
 Can also parse streetviewfun.com. wanderview.py - Creates a static html page to view thumbnails / links to favorites.
 Needs more work to be useful.

+If you use the included tmp.txt file, you can run "python waderscrape.py" to see if the database is being populated correctly.
+If that works, your setup is likely complete.
 </pre>